Minerra-Analytics/yellowfin-log-viewer/README.md

 1. Log into the Yellowfin server.

-2. Download the file logs.jsp to the Yellowfin server using the following link:
+2. Download the `logs.jsp` file to the Yellowfin server using the following link:

     - `https://raw.githubusercontent.com/Minerra-Analytics/yellowfin-log-viewer/main/logs.jsp`

-3. Copy `logs.jsp` to the following directory on your Yellowfin server:
+3. Copy the downloaded `logs.jsp` file to the following directory on your Yellowfin server:

     `[yellowfin-install-directory]/appserver/webapps/ROOT`